Boris Johnson: Relationships and children

-Johnson and Allegra Mostyn-Owen married on 5 September 1987 and had no children together.
-On 26 April 1993, the couple was granted a divorce or annulment, (Note: Sources differ on whether the marriage ended in divorce or with an annulment.) which Mostyn-Owen sought due to Johnson's affair with barrister Marina Wheeler, daughter of journalist Charles Wheeler.
+Johnson and Allegra Mostyn-Owen married on 5 September 1987; they had no children together.
+On 26 April 1993, the couple were granted a divorce or annulment, (Note: Sources differ on whether the marriage ended in divorce or with an annulment.) which Mostyn-Owen sought due to Johnson's affair with barrister Marina Wheeler, daughter of journalist Charles Wheeler.
 On 8 May 1993, twelve days after the end of his marriage to Mostyn-Owen, he married Wheeler, who gave birth to their first child five weeks later.
 They have four children together: Lara (born 1993), Milo (born 1995), Cassia (born 1997) and Theodore (born 1999).

 Between 2000 and 2004, Johnson had an affair with Spectator columnist Petronella Wyatt, resulting in a terminated pregnancy and a miscarriage.
 In April 2006, the News of the World alleged that he was having an affair with Times Higher Education journalist Anna Fazackerley.
 The pair did not comment; Fazackerley resigned after her editor questioned her about the allegations, and Johnson secured her a job as director of a higher education think tank.
-In 2009, he fathered a daughter, Stephanie, with arts consultant Helen Macintyre, who subsequently lost a legal battle to prevent publication of her daughter's paternity.
-During these proceedings, he was alleged to have fathered a second child with an affair partner while married to Wheeler; this was not confirmed, although he was persistently evasive in subsequent interviews about how many children he had.
+In 2009, he fathered a daughter, Stephanie, with arts consultant Helen Macintyre, who subsequently lost a legal action to prevent publication of her daughter's paternity.
+Johnson has declined to discuss his children when asked how many he had in subsequent interviews.
 American entrepreneur Jennifer Arcuri said that she had an affair with him from 2012 to 2016.
 In early 2018, he began an affair with Carrie Symonds, then the Conservative Party's director of communications.
 In September 2018, following media reports about the affair, Johnson and Wheeler confirmed that they had separated and were divorcing.
 Johnson was subsequently reported to be sharing a flat with Symonds.

 After Johnson became prime minister in July 2019, he and Symonds moved into a flat above 11 Downing Street, the first time a prime minister had lived in Downing Street with an unmarried partner.
 In February 2020, his divorce from Wheeler was finalised, making him the first prime minister to get divorced while in office since 1769.
 Later that month, Symonds announced that she and Johnson had become engaged in late 2019 and were expecting their first child.
 She gave birth to their son Wilfred in April 2020.
 She suffered a miscarriage in early 2021.
 On 29 May 2021, Johnson and Symonds married at Westminster Cathedral.
-In September 2021, Johnson claimed in a U.S. television interview that he then had six children, the first time he had stated the number, although this has not been officially confirmed.
+In September 2021, Johnson claimed in a US television interview that he then had six children, the first time he had stated the number, although this has not been officially confirmed.
 He and Symonds subsequently had three more children, a daughter Romy (born December 2021), a son Frank (born July 2023), and a daughter Poppy (born May 2025).
+The couple purchased Brightwell Manor, a 400 year-old Grade II-listed country house, near Wallingford in Oxfordshire in 2023, for around £3.8 million.